dm-guy/utm-alternative/README.md

 3)

 Q: Why not with Local Storage but a cookie?

 A: Local Storage does not allow you to share data across subdomains easily (if at all).
 Many advertisers run different campaigns on different web assets.

 Q: What to do if I use the utm_campaign any way?

 A: Just add src=XXX to the target URL.
-You can make it identical to the utm_)ca
+You can make it identical to the utm_campaign